-The Worcester County Horticultural Society, the third oldest active organization of its kind in the country, was organized on March 3, 1842.
+The Worcester County Horticultural Society, the third oldest active organization of its kind in the country and Tower Hill Botanic Garden’s parent organization, was organized on March 3, 1842.

 President John Tyler